 Why You Need an HVAC Professional

-Although the basic concept of air conditioning may be simple, troubleshooting a problem with an HVAC system can be complicated.
+Although the basic concept of air conditioning system may be simple, troubleshooting a problem with an HVAC system can be complicated.
 If you follow a DIY video, you may end up pulling your unit apart without ever finding the problem.
 It can be very difficult to find out where a leak is coming from.

 An experienced technician will have a much better idea of where a leak might be and they will have special equipment to find leaks.
 They will have advanced knowledge of individual makes and models of systems and they will be familiar with any problems those makes and models are known to have.